What is Crown-lengthening Surgery

-Crown lengthening surgery can usually be performed here in the practice under either local anaesthetic injections given at the site of surgery in the mouth or under intravenous sedation, allowing an anxious patient to accept treatment without any conscious awareness of the procedure and controlling their anxiety.
+This surgery can usually be performed here in the practice under either local anaesthetic injections given at the site of surgery in the mouth or under intravenous sedation, allowing an anxious patient to accept treatment without any conscious awareness of the procedure and controlling their anxiety.

-More extensive crown-lengthening of several teeth simultaneously is normally performed under general anaesthetic as a day surgery case at the Mater Day Surgery Unit, Hyde Park.
+Additionally, more extensive crown-lengthening of several teeth simultaneously is normally performed under general anaesthetic as a day surgery case at the Mater Day Surgery Unit, Hyde Park.